porthd/timer/Documentation/ReadMe.md

 start and end times
 of the appointments also the corresponding DatTime objects and calculates the number of days (24 hours = 1 day) between the appointments.

+The DataProcessor 'RangeListQueryProcessor' allows appointment lists to be read out, whereby the data processor also takes prohibited lists into account.
+This can be used, for example, to create series of appointments of the type “Every Tuesday, except during school holidays”.
+More detailed information can be found below.

+The DataProcessor 'HolidaycalendarProcessor' allows holiday dates to be read in via CSV file.
+If you absolutely have to, you can also use a YAML file for this.
+More detailed information on the definition of public holidays can be found below.

+The DataProcessor 'SortListQueryProcessor' allows sorting object lists that contain timer definitions.
+For example, you can control the output of photos from a gallery or you can controll the time-controlled output of images from a collection.
+More detailed information can be found below.

 ~~The third data processor `MappingProcessor` is required to transfer the appointment data to the Fluid template as a JSON string.